 - Stem length: Tall or short

 He carefully controlled the pollination of his pea plants, ensuring that he knew the parentage of each generation.
-This allowed him to track how traits were passed down from one generation to the next.
+That said, this allowed him to track how traits were passed down from one generation to the next.
 Crucially, he used large sample sizes and applied mathematical analysis to his results, a novel approach for biological research at the time.

 Mendel's experimental design involved several key steps:

 - Establishing True-Breeding Lines: Mendel started with plants that consistently produced offspring with the same traits.
-For example, a true-breeding line for round seeds would only produce plants with round seeds, generation after generation.
+Here's one way to look at it: a true-breeding line for round seeds would only produce plants with round seeds, generation after generation.

 - Hybridization: He then crossed true-breeding plants with different traits.
-For example, he crossed a plant with round seeds with a plant with wrinkled seeds.
+To give you an idea, he crossed a plant with round seeds with a plant with wrinkled seeds.
 The offspring of this cross are called hybrids.

 - Observing the First Generation (F1): Mendel carefully observed the traits of the F1 generation.
 He noticed that in many cases, only one of the parental traits appeared in the F1 generation.
-For example, when he crossed round-seeded plants with wrinkled-seeded plants, all of the F1 plants had round seeds.
+Here's one way to look at it: when he crossed round-seeded plants with wrinkled-seeded plants, all of the F1 plants had round seeds.

 - Allowing Self-Pollination of the F1 Generation: Mendel allowed the F1 plants to self-pollinate.
-This means that the plants fertilized themselves, using their own pollen.
+Put another way, the plants fertilized themselves, using their own pollen.

 Mendel's Laws: The Principles of Inheritance